solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 -   Select **Review + create**
 -   Select **Create**

+## Clean up

+It is crucial that any deployed resources are cleaned up once finished using them.
+Charges will be generated for the configured capacity, not how much the database is used.
+To delete the resource group and all resources created for this lab, follow the instructions below:

+1. Open a web browser and navigate to the [Azure portal][Microsoft Azure], and on the home page, select **Resource groups** under Azure services.

+    ![Resource groups are highlighted under Azure services in the Azure portal.]

+2. In the filter for any field search box, enter the name of the resource group created for these labs, and then select the resource group from the list.

+3. In the **Overview** pane, select **Delete resource group**.

+    ![On the Overview blade of the resource group.
+The Delete resource group button is highlighted.]

+4. In the confirmation dialog, enter the name of the resource group to confirm and then select **Delete**.

   [01 / Azure PostgreSQL Developer Guide]: #azure-postgresql-developer-guide {#toc-azure-postgresql-developer-guide}
   [02 / Introduction to Azure Database for PostgreSQL Flexible Server]: #introduction-to-azure-database-for-postgresql-flexible-server